HenrikSamuelsson/reading-modern-c-3rd-ed/c-jargon.md

 ## P

 **prints**
-When a C program outputs text, such as in a terminal window, we say that it prints.
+When a C program outputs text, commonly in a terminal window.

 ## S